Occupational Therapy Masters Programs in Alaska

 Masters Degree in Occupational Therapy Admission Requirements

-In order to apply for admission to a master’s program in occupational therapy students must possess a bachelor’s degree in a related field.
+In order to apply for admission to a masters in occupational therapy students must possess a bachelor’s degree in a related field.
 Many programs require a minimum GPA as well as an essay and interview prior to admission.
 The masters program ranges in length anywhere from one to four years.

 Occupational Therapy Masters Programs and Curriculum

 Occupational therapy masters programs tend to favor a generalist approach in order to allow students the freedom to specialize depending on their career path.

 Clinical experiences are a large part of the curriculum, giving students the necessary hands on education in many areas such as:

 - Management and leadership skills

 Graduate degrees in Occupational Therapy might lead to potential career opportunities such as occupational therapists, therapy assistants and therapy managers.
 Industries populated by graduates of this program include but are not limited to; home health care services, nursing care facilities, hospital, in patient and outpatient care centers, and the offices of physicians.
 The Bureau of Labor Statistics reported that the median annual wages of occupational therapists were $85,570 in May 2021.

 The BLS provides information about the median salary of top paying industries for OT’s.

 |Metro Area||Annual Mean Salary||Employment|